 Dovile: Perhaps, the most interesting challenge is when a client is asking for information, but presently doesn’t have the whole data for us to draw accurate conclusions.
 Or, sometimes a client has a problem that needs to be fixed, but the actual problem isn’t defined, and we have a lack of data to work with.

 We have to dig deep and find an angle to forecast statistical predictions for our findings to be of value to the client.
 Hence, we coordinate with the account management team to find out as much information as possible.

-Dovile: One thing for sure is that we are witnessing quite a few clients shifting to our Real-Time Crawler solution.
+Dovile: One thing for sure is that we are witnessing quite a few clients shifting to our Real-Time Crawler solution (now known as Scraper APIs).
 This is because they need to tackle more challenging data sources with a guaranteed success rate.

 Rimgaudas: What’s more, we can see that our clients’ web scraping operations have scaled drastically.
 They indeed invest even more time in data processing and analysis.
 We receive significantly more requests, and accordingly, a substantial amount of traffic is accumulated.
 It’s a given that they are continually growing, and I’m sure that this will only keep that way for the foreseeable future.